silksil/NOTES-CHEATSHEET/client/react/example-components/list-and-delete-doc-on-param.md

 ```

 ### Create Action Creator
 Instead of tossing away all the previous posts we have fetched, we want to add all the other posts that have been fetched before -- including posts that have been fetched through other action types (the reducer below also includes the case that is responsible for fetching all posts).
-In the case of 'FETCH_POST', the  `...state` refers to all the previous fetched posts.
+In the case of `'FETCH_POST`', the  `...state` refers to all the previous fetched posts.
 We want to add the most recenty fetched post by assigning the id to it's key.
 We do this through `[action.payload.data.id]: action.payload.data `.
 ```jsx
 import { FETCH_POST, FETCH_POST} from '../actions';